mrchantey/forky/docs/src/sweet/cicd.md

 # CI / CD

 Sweet has full CI/CD support for all test types.
-[This workflow][1] demonstrates how this repo uses Github Actions to run sweet.
+In fact, the [tests for this repo][1] are all run using Github Actions.

 [1]:https://github.com/mrchantey/forky/blob/main/.github/workflows/test.yml